 The 9 box grid is a simple three-by-three framework.
 To create your own, plot employees’ future potential on the y-axis (high potential, moderate potential, low potential) and their current performance on the x-axis (low performer, moderate performer, high performer).

-While this is the standard and most straightforward form of the 9 box grid, many companies choose to customize each square to better define what each performance and potential level means to them.
+While this is the standard and most straightforward form of the 9 box grid, many companies choose to customise each square to better define what each performance and potential level means to them.

 Here’s how that could look:

-Or, you can categorize each box in a more "approachable” way:
+Or, you can categorise each box in a more "approachable” way: